open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

     ```sh
     ./gradlew :instrumentation:google-http-client-1.19:muzzle
     ```
-    If a new, incompatible version is published it fails the build.
+    If a new, incompatible version of the instrumented library is published it fails the build.

 The muzzle plugin needs to be configured in the module's `.gradle` file.
 Example: